Acoustic tag

-Acoustic tags are small sound-emitting devices that allow the detection and/or remote tracking of organisms in aquatic ecosystems.
-Acoustic tags are commonly used to monitor the behavior of fish.
-Studies can be conducted in lakes, rivers, tributaries, estuaries or at sea.
-Acoustic tag technology allows researchers to obtain locational data of tagged fish: depending on tag and receiver array configurations, researchers can receive simple presence/absence data, 2D positional data, or even 3D fish tracks in real-time with sub-meter resolutions.
+Acoustic tags, also known as acoustic transmitters, are small sound-emitting devices that allow the detection and/or remote tracking of organisms in aquatic ecosystems such as lakes, rivers, tributaries, estuaries, or sea.
+Acoustic tags are commonly used to monitor behavior and movements of fish by sending information to data-logging computers known as acoustic receivers.
+Acoustic tags allow researchers to obtain locational data of tagged fish through acoustic telemetry.
+Depending on tag and receiver array configurations, researchers can receive simple presence/absence data, 2D positional data, or even 3D fish tracks in real-time with sub-meter resolutions.